yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 ### Fault tolerance

 The _fault tolerance_ determines how resilient the cluster is to node and cloud zone failures.
-Yugabyte Cloud provides the following options for providing replication and redundancy:
+YugabyteDB Managed provides the following options for providing replication and redundancy:

 - **Availability zone level**.
 Includes a minimum of 3 nodes spread across multiple availability zones with a [replication factor](../../../architecture/docdb-replication/replication/) (RF) of 3.
 YugabyteDB can continue to do reads and writes even in case of a cloud availability zone failure.
 This configuration provides the maximum protection for a data center failure.